 Education level & quality are very high as compared with the GDP per capita of the country.

 Every year about 15,000 IT specialists graduate from Ukrainian technology universitiesClick to tweet

-—Anton Mishchenko, co-founder and CEO of YouTeam
+—Anton Mishchenko, co-founder of YouTeam

 Ukraine also offers one of Europe’s fastest-growing markets for information technology application development.Click to tweet